Juniper/ruby-junos-ez-stdlib/docs/Utils/Config.md

 When `true` enables the Junos *replace* option.
 This is required if your configuration changes utilize either the `replace:` statement in text-format style or the `replace="replace"` attribute in XML-format style.
 You do not need to set this option if you are using the set-format style.

 ## diff?
-Returns String of "show | compare" as String
+Returns String of "show | compare" as String.
+If there is no diff, then this method returns `nil`.

 ## commit?

-Checks the candidate config for validation, returns true or Hash of errors
+Checks the candidate config for validation, returns `true` or Hash of errors

 ## commit!( opts = {} )

-    opts[:

-Performs commit, returns true or raises Netconf::CommitError
+Performs commit, returns `true` or raises `Netconf::CommitError`.
+Available options are:

+    :comment => String
+A commit log comment that is available when retrieving the commit log.

+    :confirm => Fixnum-Minutes
+Identifies a timeout in minutes to automatically rollback the configuration unless you explicitly issue another commit action.
+This is very useful if you think your configuration changes may lock you out of the device.

 ## unlock!

-Releases exclusive lock on config
+Releases exclusive lock on config.
+If you do not posses the lock, this method will raise an `Netconf::RpcError` exception.

-## rollback!( rollback_id = )
+## rollback!( rollback_id = 0 )

-Performs rollback of config
+Loads a rollback of config, does not commit.

-... more docs comming soon ...